-The Group reported a Solvency II coverage ratio of 236% at the end of 2022 (2021: 187%) which, alongside the contribution from net surplus generation (Solvency II operational surplus generation less new business strain), reflects the impact of market movements, principally from the non-economic impact of higher interest rates on the valuation of the balance sheet, partially offset by payments of the 2021 final and 2022 interim dividends (£1,116m).
+The Group reported a Solvency II coverage ratio of 224% at the end of 2023 (2022: 236%) which, alongside the contribution from net surplus generation (Solvency II operational surplus generation less new business strain), reflects the impact of market movements (primarily the impact of higher rates on the mark to market valuation of our assets), operating variances and payments of the 2022 final and 2023 interim dividends (£1,172m).

-Legal & General's diversified business model has delivered a consistently strong set of results and resilient balance sheet, with adjusted operating profit up 12% to £2,523m (2021: £2,262m).
-All four divisions are well positioned to execute on compelling structural market opportunities and collectively to deliver profitable growth over the medium and long-term:
+Legal & General's 2023 operating performance was resilient, with adjusted operating profit from divisions of $\pounds 2,078m$ (2022: $\pounds 2,071m$).
+Our business remains well-positioned to execute on compelling structural market opportunities to deliver further profitable growth over the medium and long term.